mattermost/docs/source/channels/message-priority.rst

 To enable persistent notifications for a message:

-1. Compose a message with at least one @mention.
+1. Compose a root message with at least one @mention.
 2. Select the **Message Priority** |priority-icon| icon in the message formatting toolbar.
 3. Select **Urgent**.
 4. Select **Send persistent notifications**.